 - At the time the offer was made to Australia in early 1966, both Singapore and Gibraltar were coming to the end of their transmissions of season two; the BBC may have struck additional prints of this story in anticipation of a sale to those two countries.
 As it turned out, neither country picked up the option to continue with the series after The Time Meddler.
 (The two episodes found in 1983 may have been from a set of these unused 'additional' copies.)

 - Even if the serial had been accepted and broadcast in Australia in 1966, the two other countries screening season three at the time - Barbados and Zambia - would probably have been denied broadcast rights anyway, because by the end of that year, the BBC had withdrawn the sale of all Dalek serials as part of their agreement with Terry Nation.

 - By the time the moratorium had been lifted at the end of 1967, only New Zealand and Sierra Leone, which were still lagging behind with screening the series, would have been in a position to include and schedule the serial with the rest of season three, but since neither country did buy this (and Mission to the Unknown) it must have been the cost that prevented them from doing so...
 (The cost of a serial was on a "per episode" basis; at 11 episodes, this was quite an expensive serial to buy.)

 - Both Barbados and Zambia had screened as far as The Smugglers by the end of 1968, and probably wouldn't have been interested in buying and screening a story out of sequence.

-- And because Singapore did not purchase season three until 1972 (as a "back-catalogue" package), it's likely that the sales rights to the 11-parter (usually five years from first UK broadcast) had already lapsed (in 1970) and not been renewed, which would have prevented Singapore from buying the serial with the rest of the season.
+- And because Singapore did not purchase season three until 1972 (as a "back-catalogue" package), it's likely that the sales rights to the 11-parter (usually five or seven years from first UK broadcast) had already lapsed and not been renewed by the end of 1971, which would have prevented Singapore from buying the serial with the rest of the season.